kaiewiggins/kaiewiggins.github.io/_posts/2018-03-21-Do-you-offer-review-copies.md

 The best time to request a review copy (/ARC) is up to two months before an upcoming new release, but I will consider all review copy requests and can add you to a list of interested reviewers at any time.
 A larger number of ebook review copies will be available compared to paperback, given cost, time, and technical constraints, but paperback ARCs are occasionally available.

-If you would like to review one of my books,

-Please [email](mailto:kaiewrites@gmail.com) the details of your blog or other online presence and the book and format you are requesting.
+If you would like to review one of my books, please [email](mailto:kaiewrites@gmail.com) the details of your blog or other online presence and the book and format you are requesting.

 I use BookSprout to coordinate pre-release ARCs, and you can also [follow me there](https://booksprout.co/author/2405/k-a-wiggins) to get an automatic notification whenever a new review edition is available.